 They took urgency out of Mañana :)

+We were amused by an interesting thought, that there might be a cultural difference based on the climate.
+There is a saying that the Filipinos took the urgency out of Mañana.
 J The discussion is related to issues regarding whether mentality in different work cultures are affected by the climate.
 In the north we have a historical awareness that winter is coming and therefore we plan long termed in contrary to cultures in tropical climates.

 Thursday, November 17, 2011